mesa-summer-school-2023/mesa-school-bugnet/docs/minilab1.rst

 Exercise 3: Mode inertia
 --------

-The last step for this minilab is to plot the mode inertia to see what it looks like.
+The last step for this minilab is to plot the mode inertia Eq.
+(1) to see what it looks like.
+This equation is already implemented in GYRE, so it can be computed directly using the parameter ``E_norm``.
 For that, we need to edit the ``inlist_pgstar`` file.
 This file controls what is plotted in the pgstar window during a MESA run.
 Take some time to have a look at it.
 You can notice that there are parameters to control what is plotted but also the size and location of the plots.
 In order to get the mode inertia plotted, the next lines of code should be added at the end of the file

 .. code-block:: console